Who Can Take the Test

 Unofficial results are now available to individual almost immediately following tests (some circumstances may not allow for this to happen for all testing).
 Upon completion of all testing, individuals will contact the Regional Office of Education for an official transcript.

 If a person doesn't pass the test, he may retake all or one subject area of the test.
-The fee is $30 for each test that is retaken .
+There is currently a retake discount being offered.
 A person is eligible for testing 3 times per subject per calendar year.
 In Illinois, retesting is permitted without testing in all subject areas initially.